geerlingguy/ansible-vagrant-examples/awx/README.md

 (Where `awx.local` is the hostname you have configured in the `Vagrantfile`).

 After that is configured, you could visit http://awx.local/ in a browser, and you'll see the AWX login page.
+Log in with the default credentials:

+  - Username: `admin`
+  - Password: `password`

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.